d0ms0n/Temptasty/receiver/README.md

-# Temptasty - temperature samples
+# Temptasty - temperature measurements

-This application receives temperature samples from sensors and stores them to influx db.
+This application receives temperature measurements from sensors and stores them to influx db.

 ## Running the application in dev mode